kunalkandekar/Viva-Voce/README.txt

-			  Viva Voce 1.2
+    			     Viva Voce 1.3
 		      RTP Voice Chat Application
-			 November 2003
+			 November 2003 (Updated 2011 - Feb 2012)

 		      Developed by Kunal Kandekar

 * INTRODUCTION
 This program implements a voice chat program over UDP.
-It  used  ADPCM  for audio compression.
+It  uses  ADPCM  for audio compression.
 Voice capture and playback is done through the soundcard
 of the local machine.
 The implementation is highly multithreaded to improve interactivity of the application.

 SIP is used for signalling, and RTP is the multimedia transport protocol.

+Almost all of this was written in 2003 for a graduate  course  project over the course of a semester.
+As was  required by the  instructor, this project was  developed alone, from scratch, based on reading and  understanding  of the corresponding RFCs.
+RFC  compliance was tested by making sure each sub- mitted project would interoperate properly with any  other  student's  sub- mission.

 * MAKE
 Unzip the vivavoce.zip file and run make in <install-dir> The follow-